ONEARMY/academy/docs/research/beyondplastic.md

 - Natural colorings and dyes
 - Other applications of materials (eg. for furniture)

 # How to make a bowl

 <iframe width="560" height="515" src="https://www.youtube.com/embed/UD57zOGqAPs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<b>Want to share feedback, chat about Beyond Plastic or learn more from the community?
+Head to the [#beyond blastic](https://discordapp.com/invite/SfTmtKP) channel on Discord.
+Here we talk about re-inventing alternative materials for plastic.</b>